riichard/riichard/_posts/2015-07-21-vim-writing.md

 title: VIM, the magic wand for writing text
 date: 2015-07-26 08:00:00
 tags: [ vim ]
+thumbnail: /images/vim/togglelists.gif
 draft: true

 ---

-My old programming mentor Pieter Scherpenhuijsen joked me 'if it was made after you were born, its probably not good'.
-Often the timeless things that never age, are the tools that have proven their quality over and over again.
-Such as books older than centuries which still get referenced today.
+My old programming mentor Pieter Scherpenhuijsen used to joke with me ‘if it was made after you were born, its probably not very good.”
+And that does usually hold true with hardware products.
+However, it’s the timeless things that have proven their quality against the test of time over and over again that truly interest me.
+Take for example the plethora of books that are well over a century old which still get referenced today.
+Sun Tzu’s The Art of War, for example, was written in 513 BCE.
+Heck, even Andy Grove's High Output Management from the 80’s is still pretty relevant even in today’s modern era.

 VIM is one of these ageless things.
-A famous tool for editing code, but only a few know the power it holds for text editing.
-The greatest thing about VIM is that you need to control every move with your keyboard shortcuts (no mouse!), forcing your brain to train your muscle memory to become a magic wand over your text.
+VIM is a famous tool for editing code, but only a few know the power it holds for text editing.
+The greatest thing about VIM is that you must control every move with your keyboard shortcuts (no mouse!), which forces your brain to train your muscle memory to become a magic wand over your text.
 You only have to think it, and your content has already changed.
-VIM is one of the most hated programs as well as one of the most loved ones.
+VIM is coincidentally also one of the most hated programs of all time due to its steep learning curve.
+But for those who love VIM, we love it vehemently for the power and speed that it brings to our coding.

 ### Haters
 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">I&#39;ve